Boora Point walking track

 Upgrades for walking tracks in Malabar Headland National Park

-Various sections along walking tracks in Malabar Headland National Park will be closed between 6 May and September 2021.
-Different sections will close at different times.
-Alerts will be updated as construction dates are confirmed.
-To begin, the southern access will be open to Boora Point only, and the northern access to Magic Point.
+Various sections along our walking tracks in Malabar Headland National Park will be closed until late October 2021.
+The track is closed from the north of Magic Point to the south of Magic Point.
+Boora Point loop and Western Escarpment tracks are open.
 Find out more about the investment to upgrade walking tracks in Malabar Headland National Park.

 Explore spectacular coastline views in Malabar Headland National Park on Boora Point walking track.
 Only 30 minutes from Sydney city, you’ll find epic sandstone cliffs, whale watching opportunities and swimming spots.